 Please describe your artistic goals and why you have decided to become an actor.
 We are not asking for an academic essay, rather we are asking you to frankly share the heart of who you are and your creative ambitions in this personal statement.
 We encourage you to write about your relationship to performance and why you think it’s necessary to perform in today’s world.
 Consider pointing towards your passion for people, community, politics, different forms of art, or anything that is of great importance to you.
 We want to see YOU in your writing.

 Your statement should be 400 words, typed and in English.
 It must be your own original work.

 Please save your personal statement as a .pdf file.

 Stage 1: Online Audition

 You are to include Speech A and Speech B (see below) in one video.
-Introduce each speech with information about it.
-You may include the name of the play/anthology the speech is from, the writer of the speech, and the name of the character you are playing (if applicable).
+Introduce each speech with your full name, age, and the name of the high school or last program you attended.
+Include the name of the play the speech is from, the writer of the speech, and the name of the character you are playing (if applicable).

 - Background: If possible, choose a wide-open space that you can move around in for your speech.
 Some people find a neutral background useful.

 - Lighting: Try to ensure that you are lit in such a manner to avoid stark contrast and dark shadows.